-Dr William Portuese will like to learn about your goals and expectations at your initial meeting.
-He wants to get to know you as a whole person.
-He will utilize a state-of-the-art imaging tool to show you how your nose will look after surgery after taking some time to get to know you.
+Dr William Portuese and Dr Joseph Shvidler will like to learn about your goals and expectations at your initial meeting.
+They want to get to know you as a whole person.
+They will utilize a state-of-the-art imaging tool to show you how your nose will look after surgery after taking some time to get to know you.
 Patients frequently have no idea how much rhinoplasty can alter their profile.
 The ability to see this is a significant tool that can aid in the deciphering of your objectives.

 Revision rhinoplasty is a procedure that involves a second operation on the nasal anatomy and structure in order to improve the nose’s appearance even further.
 In addition to the skin soft tissue envelope and the nasal septum, the nose is made up of two nasal bones, two upper lateral cartilages, and two lower lateral cartilages.
 A revision rhinoplasty entails making the necessary alterations to the nose in order to achieve a natural-looking result for the patient.
 Due to the presence of scar tissue and previous modifications to the architecture of the nose, rhinoplasty is far more difficult than a primary rhinoplasty.
 Those modifications are frequently undetectable to the surgeon until the treatment is carried out.
 Before placing this patient under general anesthesia, experienced rhinoplasty surgeons normally have a surgical strategy planned.
 For patient safety and comfort, all rhinoplasty surgeries at The Seattle Cosmetic Surgery Center are conducted under general anesthesia by Board certified physician anesthesiologists.

-While the before and after photos below show excellent cosmetic results from revision rhinoplasty, patients should keep in mind that Dr. William Portuese considers the whole picture—despite the fact that most patients are concerned with the appearance of their nose, he is also sensitive to the functional aspect.
+While the before and after photos below show excellent cosmetic results from revision rhinoplasty, patients should keep in mind that our facial plastic surgeons consider the whole picture—despite the fact that most patients are concerned with the appearance of their nose, they are also sensitive to the functional aspect.

 Patients who have one or both nasal bones that have wandered outwards from previous surgery and need to be straightened or narrowed with osteotomies may need a revision rhinoplasty.